 Read on to find out how you, too, can save money raising chickens!

 How to Save Money Raising Chickens

 Building a chicken coop is one of the most costly parts of raising chickens.
 Lumber is expensive, chicken wire is expensive, and hardware cloth?
 Through the roof!
 While it’s really tough to eliminate all of these costs of building a coop, there are ways to save.

 Avoid Brand New Materials

-First off, try to use secondhand materials as much as possible.
+First off, you need to find yourself a free chicken coop plan.
+Then try to use secondhand materials as much as possible.
 Ask friends and family, or better yet, your social media network if anyone has supplies such as chicken wire sitting around that they’re looking to get rid of.

 Search craigslist for cheap lumber, or keep your eyes peeled for people throwing out lumber from tearing down sheds, barns, or playsets.
 You can also put an ad up on craigslist offering your help in tearing down structures if you can have your pick of the resulting lumber.

 There are also stores and non-profits that specialize in building supplies on the cheap.
 Check for a local Habitat for Humanity ReStore, this is a great place to get building materials.